burrscurr/linesman/README.md

 ## Usage

-Currently, three deviation measures are implemented: `max_m` (maximum deviation to the straight line in meters), `avg_m` (average deviation to the straight line in meters) and `avg_sq_m` (average squared deviation).

-Without special arguments, the maximum deviation is being calculated:
+`linesman` must be passed a gpx file with the recorded track and the start and end point of the reference line.

 ```
 linesman <file.gpx> <lon_start,lat_start> <lon_end,lat_end>
 ```

-Calculating the average deviation:
+Currently, three line quality measures are implemented: `max_m` (maximum deviation to the straight line in meters), `avg_m` (average deviation to the straight line in meters) and `avg_sq_m` (average squared deviation).
+By default, the maximum deviation is being calculated.
+Different quality measures can be calculated with the `--using` flag:

 ```
 linesman <file.gpx> <lon_start,lat_start> <lon_end,lat_end> --using avg_m
 ```

-For an example gpx file, see [`examples/simple.gpx`](examples/simple.gpx).

 ## Development